-This lecture series are as intensive as the last in that there are many notes in the course guide and lecture slides, which may seem overwhelming, but the main concepts are the most important, including substrates and products, as well as metabolic pathways and key organelle structures.
-Enzymes are not required to be memorised in BIOSCI101 (but is required in BIOSCI106!).
-Concepts are touched on in high school biology but are much more expanded in this series, including a large extent of vocabulary and numerical memorisation.
+This lecture series is very intensive wherein there are many notes in the course guide and lecture slides, which may seem overwhelming, but the main concepts are the most important, including substrates and products, as well as metabolic pathways and key organelle structures.
+Enzymes are not required to be memorized in BIOSCI101 (but are required in BIOSCI106!).
+Concepts are touched on in high school biology but are much more expanded in this series, including a large extent of vocabulary and numerical memorization.
 Diagrams are quite useful for this topic, especially those in Campbell’s Biology, as the diagrams and visual representations in the lecture slides can be difficult to follow at times.
-The lecturer was very engaging and kept the topic interesting with the use of animations to show the processes, thus it is worth watching the lecture recording again to revising the content.
+The lecturer was very engaging and kept the topic interesting with the use of animations to show the processes, thus it is worth watching the lecture recording again to revise the content.
 Furthermore, it is also worth going over the video recording for tips on what is tested and extra detail on each process, especially with some lectures, what kind of experiments were done to discover the process.

 Topics covered are as follows: beginnings of life, life's energy, metabolic pathways and glycolysis, the citric acid cycle, electrons, the squiggle, photosynthesis, glycogen and gluconeogenesis, and an extra online lecture to prepare you for the glucose laboratory.